 - Enable Flash in Internet Explorer:

-- NOTE: Microsoft ceased support and updates for Internet Explorer effective January 12, 2016, meaning the browser is "end of life".
+Microsoft ceased support and updates for Internet Explorer effective January 12, 2016, meaning the browser is "end of life".
 This means the browser is not optimized for current, modern websites.
-While it may still function, BlueVolt can offer only limited support for any IE browser, so we recommend using a modern browser such as Chrome, Edge, or Firefox instead of Internet Explorer.
-However, if this is not an option, here's how to enable Flash:
+While you can access BlueVolt from Internet Explorer, most courses will not work. we encourage you to download a current browser like the ones above.

 Alternatively, you can also try viewing the course from a different browser.